 - A power budget error of about ±10% is permissible from the engineering point of view.

-- When a real ground plane is set, this column shows the percentage of power lost in the ground due to its finite conductivity.
+- When a real ground plane is used, the Error column shows the percentage of power lost in the ground due to its finite conductivity.

-- When an infinite substrate slab is set, this column shows the percentage of power transferred to the dielectric material in the substrate.
+- When a substrate slab is used, this column shows the percentage of power transferred to the dielectric material in the substrate.

 - AGT = 1 means that the power balance is exact.
 An AGT between 0.99 and 1.01 is comparable to achieving an error of ±1%.